loading...

 c.
 The Hoh Rainforest Visitor Center

-The visitor center is open daily during the summer, with limited hours in the fall and spring, and closed between January and March.
+The visitor center is open daily during the summer, open with limited hours in the fall and spring, and closed between January and March.
 The nature exhibits and nearby walking trails are pretty cool!

 4. Get face-to-face with a starfish.